 We advise you to request letters of recommendation as soon as possible from individuals who can best evaluate your scholarly potential as a graduate student in political science.
 We ask that all recommendations be submitted electronically, using the online system.
 Use Letters of Recommendation and then Letter Status to ask for electronic recommendations and to check whether recommendations have arrived.
 You must e-mail your recommenders the instructions shown in Letter Status.

 Application Mentorship Program

 The Political Science Application Mentorship Program (PS AMP) is a student-run and student-initiated program specifically intended for PhD applicants from communities that have historically been underrepresented in higher education.
 This includes, but is not limited to: BIPOC (Black, Indigenous, and People of Color), non-cisgender individuals, members of the LGBTQIA+/queer community, individuals with disabilities, first-generation college students, and individuals from low-income backgrounds.
 If you think you fall into one of these groups but aren’t sure, we still encourage you to sign up.
 Applicants will be paired with graduate student mentors who can answer questions about MIT PoliSci and provide application assistance.
 Participating in PS AMP is completely voluntary and will not affect your graduate admissions decision.
-Please check back soon for a new sign up link if you are interested, and please check out the FAQ page or email firstname.lastname@example.org.
+Please check back soon for a new sign up link if you are interested, and please check out the FAQ page or email email@example.com.

 MIT is committed to protecting the individual privacy of applicants and students by restricting the use of all collected information as specified by Institute policies.
 In accordance with these policies, the information in your application may be used by MIT officials only for appropriate administrative and research purposes.